 The running time should not exceed 2 to 10 minutes.
-In exceptional cases 15 to 20 minutes are conceivable, but audiences are easily bored these days.
+In exceptional cases 15 to 20 minutes are conceivable, but audiences are easily bored these days and such productions can become very costly.
 One to three days of filming and up to three days for editing should be calculated while writing.
 Therefore it is necessary to reduce your ideas to the essentials.

 CONTENT / GENRE

 Thematically, these narrative short films have no limits.
 The choice of genre is free, although we prefer comedies, romances, fantasy, art, magical miniatures and light entertainment.
 Most festival audiences crave these.

 Observe the filming conditions below and focus on certain key areas!
 In addition, no illegal things should appear.